Corpus Christi Plant Explosion Lawyers

 Burn Injuries from Corpus Christi Industrial Accidents

-Factories, refineries, and manufacturing plants have no shortage of dangerous and volatile substances located throughout the premises.
+Factories, refineries, and manufacturing plants have no shortage of dangerous, volatile substances.
 When properly managed and properly trained, workers have nothing to fear from chemicals or machinery.
 However, when they aren't properly managed or trained, explosions and other accidents occur—resulting in severe burns.

-Survivors of severe plant burn injuries deserve to be provided for—to have their care and treatment covered by the company that allowed the accident to happen.
-Our Corpus Christi burn injury lawyers fight to ensure the long-term well-being of refinery explosion victims, from paying for reconstructive surgery to paying for the groceries while they recover.
+Survivors of severe injuries deserve to be provided for—to have their care and treatment covered by the company that allowed the accident to happen.
+Our Corpus Christi burn injury lawyers fight to ensure the long-term well-being of refinery explosion victims, helping ensure that they receive the care that they need for life.

 Wrongful Death Caused by Refinery Accidents in Corpus Christi